-Many of today’s forward thinking gardeners and greenhouse owners already know that certain plants tend to help other plants grow but many of us don’t really understand the concept.
+Many of today’s forward-thinking gardeners and greenhouse owners already know that certain plants tend to help other plants thrive, but many of us don’t really understand the concept.
 It’s called companion gardening and it works with the relationship of one plant or a group of plants that are planted with another group of plants to provide many different benefits resulting in increased crop productivity.
 Although it may sound like the latest in bio-science technology, companion planting has been around for centuries helping farmers and gardeners grow healthier, more prosperous crops.

 Why use companion planting?

-Companion gardening, when practiced correctly, can effectively solve many pest control, pollination and elemental protection issues in other, less viable, plants.
+Companion gardening, when practiced correctly, can effectively solve many pest control, pollination, and elemental protection issues in other, less viable, plants.
 Companion gardening can be used successfully anywhere in the world and can benefit many different plant species.

 Have you ever noticed that there is always a row of trees at one end or the other of a farmer’s field?
-This is an example of companion planting and the row of trees is acting as a windbreak to protect the crops from damaging high speed winds blowing across the field.
+This is an example of companion planting and the row of trees is acting as a windbreak to protect the crops from damaging high-speed winds blowing across the field.